sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/prometheus-metrics.md

 These exporters expose metrics that Sensu can collect and route to one or more time-series databases.
 Sensu and Prometheus can run in parallel, complementing each other and making use of environments where Prometheus is already deployed.

-You can use the [sensu/sensu-prometheus-collector][19] dynamic runtime asset to create checks that collect [metrics][10] from a [Prometheus exporter][2] or the [Prometheus query API][3].
+You can use the [HTTP checks collection][19] to create checks that collect [metrics][10] from a [Prometheus exporter][2] or the [Prometheus query API][3].
 This allows Sensu to route the collected metrics to one or more time-series databases, such as InfluxDB or Graphite.

 At the end of this guide, Prometheus will be scraping metrics.
-The check that uses the sensu/sensu-prometheus-collector asset will query the Prometheus API as a Sensu check and send the metrics to an InfluxDB Sensu handler, which will send metrics to an InfluxDB instance.
+The check that uses the sensu/http-checks asset will query the Prometheus API as a Sensu check and send the metrics to an InfluxDB Sensu handler, which will send metrics to an InfluxDB instance.
 Finally, Grafana will query InfluxDB to display the collected metrics.

 ## Requirements